ehamberg/gtdguide/src/lyagtd.markdown

 and---if you like---descriptions and intended outcomes of the projects.
-When reviewing the @@projects@@ list, you will make sure that there is always at least one action on your @@next actions@@ list for each project, thus making sure that your projects aren't forgotten.
+When reviewing the @@projects@@ list, you will make sure that there is always at least one action on your @@next actions@@ list for each project, thus making sure that your projects make progress and aren't forgotten.

 # Contexts